 Practicing proper sleep habits, such as turning off lights 30 minutes before bed and avoiding alcohol of caffeine two hours before sleeping, may help.

 Take care of your liver

 Your liver is very important for hormonal balance, as well as detoxification.
 In fact, the liver has hundreds of different functions in the body — including eliminating excess hormones — which makes it one of the hardest working organs we have.

 - eat a diet high in plant foods

 - limit the use of over-the-counter (OTC) drugs as much as possible

 You probably already know that exercise has many anti-aging benefits, but there’s also a strong connection between exercise and hormone health.

 For both older adults and younger people, getting regular exercise is one of the best things they can do to take care of their hormones, metabolism, and immune system.
 However, it’s important to avoid overtraining in order to keep cortisol levels in check.
 Here are a few more notes on exercise:

-Studies have found that smoking or using tobacco products interferes with normal immunological and reproductive processes.
-Research also suggests that moderate smokers are at higher risk of health problems.
+Studies have found that smoking or using tobacco products interferes with normal immunological and reproductive processes. also suggests that moderate smokers are at higher risk of health problems.